Agilix Solutions | Products & Services

 • Ability to secure traffic

 At the broadest level of categorization, there are two different types of IP addresses: public and private.
-The private IP address scheme is laid out following the standards and is the only IP address that you should use in the plant environment.
+Follow the standards to lay out the private IP address scheme, as it’s the only IP address you should use in the plant environment.

-The VLAN is also a way for the networking equipment to segregate ports that are to be correlated to an IP address.
-We always recommend setting the VLAN to match the numbering scheme of the IP address.
-So, in the case of the IP address 10.30.10, (which would be building 3, line 1) you want to make the VLAN match as either VLAN 31 or 310.
-Now you have a correlation of the VLAN to the IP address.
-Simplicity ensures that in an outage, you can perform a quick visible check to ensure whether or not you have an issue with IP addressing or VLAN assignment on the device.
-If the IP addressing/VLAN configuration is correct, you can proceed to the next step of the troubleshooting.
+The VLAN allows networking equipment to segregate ports that correspond to an IP address.
+We recommend setting the VLAN to match the IP address numbering scheme.
+For example, if the IP address is 10.30.10 (representing Building 3, Line 1), set the VLAN as either VLAN 31 or 310.
+This creates a direct correlation between the VLAN and the IP address.
+Simplifying this setup ensures a quick check during outages to confirm if there is an issue with IP addressing or VLAN assignment.
+If the configuration is correct, you can move on to the next step in troubleshooting.

 A Consistent and Right-Sized Subnet Mask